 About the Heritage Register

-A heritage register is an official list of buildings and sites that have heritage value.
-Sites are added to the City's official Heritage Register through a Council resolution upon the recommendation of the Prince George Heritage Commission.
+Prince George's Heritage Register is an official list of buildings and sites that have heritage value.
+Sites are added through a City Council resolution upon the recommendation of the Prince George Heritage Commission.

 A Heritage Register:

 - Demonstrates community pride and raise awareness about Prince George's history.

 - Provides property owners, potential buyers, and the general public with information about the historical value of individual properties.

 - Identifies key heritage features that should be retained to respect a site's heritage value.

 - Provides the City with information needed to monitor alterations to properties with heritage value.